 Borrego – a.k.a.
 Desert Bighorn Sheep

-Whenever southern California gets strong winter rains, it’s always great to get out to Anza-Borrego State Park and the area around the town of Borrego Springs to observe the wildflower bloom.
-This explosion of wildflowers occurs, to some extent, annually, and it is always beautiful to see, but this year’s display was one of the best in decades – there hasn’t been a bloom like this one since the rains of 1997, which was an El Nino year, by the way.
+Whenever southern California gets strong winter rains, it’s always great to visit Anza-Borrego State Park.
+There, and the area around the town of Borrego Springs respond to rain with a huge wildflower bloom.
+This wildflower explosion occurs, to some extent, annually, and it is always beautiful to see.
+But this year’s display was one of the best in decades.
+There hasn’t been a bloom like this one since 1997, which was an El Nino year, by the way.
 The rains are a boon to all kinds of wildlife in the desert around Borrego Springs.
-Even creatures who are superbly adapted to an existence without major rainfall welcome plentiful precipitation.
-On our way out to see the wildflowers, we ran across one of the iconic creatures of the region: Desert Bighorn Sheep (Ovis canadensis nelsoni).
-In fact, “borrego” is a Spanish word for these sheep.
-Hence, the name of the park and town.
-We found a group of five borrego rams picking their way among the boulders and cacti of a steep slope on our way to the valley floor.
+Even creatures superbly adapted to an existence without major rainfall welcome plentiful precipitation.

 Sphinx Moth Caterpillars

-Another annual phenomenon, tied to the winter rains and the wildflower bloom, is the mass emergence of caterpillars of the White-lined Sphinx Moth, Hyles lineata.
-The caterpillars always emerge en masse, as a way of avoiding predation, using the sheer weight of numbers to ensure that at least some survive to pupate, emerge as moths and restart the cycle.
-This same strategy is used by a number of other invertebrates like mayflies and cicadas (“locusts” with 13- and 17-year emergence cycles in the East and Midwest).
-The caterpillars begin devouring the flowers with gusto, and in years of less rainfall when there are fewer flowers, they can polish off a wildflower bloom in a matter of weeks.
+The mass emergence of of the White-lined Sphinx Moth (Hyles lineata) caterpillars follows the winter rains and the wildflower bloom.
+The caterpillars always emerge en masse, as a way of avoiding predation.
+They use the sheer weight of numbers to ensure that at least some survive.
+The surviving ones pupate, emerge as moths and restart the cycle.
+Other insects, like mayflies and cicadas use this same strategy.
+The caterpillars devour the flowers with gusto.
+In years of less rainfall with fewer flowers, they can polish off a wildflower bloom in a matter of weeks.